learning-zone/python-basics/README.md

         - Sorting a heterogeneous list no longer makes sense.
         - All the elements must be comparable to each other

-#### What are some key differences to bear in mind when coding in Python vs. Java?
+#### Q. What are some key differences to bear in mind when coding in Python vs. Java?

 Disclaimer #1.
 The differences between Java and Python are numerous and would likely be a topic worthy of its own (lengthy) post.
 Below is just a brief sampling of some key differences between the two languages.